equinor/flotilla/backend/README.md

 You can apply migrations to the dev database at any time to test that it behaves as expected.

-The prod and qa databases doesn't need to be updated manually, as all migrations are applied to it automatically as part of the pipelines when pushed to qa and prod.
+The staging and prod databases doesn't need to be updated manually, as all migrations are applied to it automatically as part of the pipelines when pushed to staging and prod.

 ## Formatting